Need some help? Request a call back or call us +44 (0) 203 178 2048

 4. Immigration history: If the applicant has a previous immigration history that raises concerns about their intentions, such as a previous overstay, visa refusal, or criminal convictions.

-5. English language ability: If the applicant cannot demonstrate that they meet the English language requirement for the visa, or have not provided adequate evidence of their ability to do so.
+5. English language ability: If the applicant cannot demonstrate that they meet the English language requirement for the visa or have not provided adequate evidence of their ability to do so.

 6. Tuberculosis (TB): If the applicant does not provide evidence of a valid TB test certificate, where required.

-7. Incorrect or incomplete application: If the application is incomplete, or contains errors or inconsistencies that raise doubts about the applicant’s credibility.
+7. Incorrect or incomplete application: If the application is incomplete or contains errors or inconsistencies that raise doubts about the applicant’s credibility.

 If you are in the UK on a proposed civil partner visa and wish to remain in the UK with your partner after you’ve entered into the civil partnership, you can switch to a civil partnership visa.